 No matter how chocolate got to Spain, by the late 1500s it was a much-loved indulgence by the Spanish court, and Spain began importing chocolate in 1585.
-As other European countries such as Italy and France visited parts of Central America, they also learned about cacao and brought chocolate back to their perspective countries.
+As other European countries such as Italy and France visited parts of Central America, they also learned about cacao and brought chocolate back to their respective countries.

-European palates weren’t satisfied with the traditional Aztec chocolate drink recipe.
+But European palates weren’t satisfied with the traditional Aztec chocolate drink recipe.
 They made their own varieties of hot chocolate with cane sugar, cinnamon and other common spices and flavorings.

 Soon, fashionable chocolate houses for the wealthy cropped up throughout London, Amsterdam and other European cities.